Nexmo/station/_tabbed/setup/add-sdk-to-your-app/javascript.md

 ## Conclusion

-You added the Nexmo Client SDK to your client-side JavaScript app and logged in to a `ConversationClient` instance, which returned an `Application` object.
+You added the Nexmo Client SDK to your client-side JavaScript app and logged in to a `NexmoClient` instance, which returned an `Application` object.
 You can now use `Application.newConversation()` to create a conversation, and then access the functionality of a `Conversation`.